 Other UK resources include:

-• The British Association for Counselling and Psychotherapy (BACP) connects you with qualified relationship therapists 7
+- The British Association for Counselling and Psychotherapy (BACP) directory can help you check therapist registration and find qualified therapists [7]

 Making the Decision That’s Right for You

 Whether taking a break is the right choice depends entirely on your unique situation.
+Recent research on stay-or-leave decisions suggests people can carry distinct reasons to stay and distinct reasons to leave, which is why the decision can feel conflicted rather than simply unclear [6].
 Here are some final thoughts to consider:

 Remember that there’s no one-size-fits-all answer about relationship breaks.
 What matters most is making a decision that honours your needs while treating your partner with respect and compassion.